.WHY GO TO ITALY?

 If you haven’s visited, jump on the first flight over.
 Why?
 The food is amazing.
 Italians love to eat and you can find the tastiest cheeses, pastas, gelato and biscotti almost anywhere you go.
 Italy is great place for art, history and culture aficionados.
-Italy is home to many museums, places to hear great music and historic sites.
-Italy also has incredible craftsmanship and appreciate style – especially when it comes to stylish hotels or fashion.
+The county is filled with museums, places to hear fabulous music and historic sites.
+Italy also has incredible craftsmanship and is great for those who appreciate style – especially when it comes to hotels or fashion items.
 There are many islands, beaches and lakes.
 Sardinia, Sicily and Capri have excellent sand and pebble beaches and it’s a blast to explore Lake Como and Garda by boat.
 Last, Italy is perfect for anyone who likes sports and adventure – there are lots of opportunities for skiing, hiking, climbing, swimming, scuba diving and running.

 See what it looks like in our ITALY PHOTO GALLERY.

 Check out our ITALY ITINERARIES for amazing activities, great places to stay, eat and drink.

 WHERE TO GO BY INTEREST

 Italy is big.
 It’s about half the size of Texas with an amazing array of options that at times can be overwhelming.
 We’ve outlined how to choose where to go by your interests.

 ⭐ First Timers Wanting to Hit the Must-Sees

 If you’re going for your first (or second, or third!) time, you obviously have to go to Rome.
 You could easily spend an entire week in Rome, but if you want to combine Rome with another location, here are our top choices: